LuRsT/vspark/README.md

     ▏
     ▋

-You can also choose how many columns do you want the graph to spread out, by changing the env var TERM\_SIZE:
+You can also choose how many columns do you want the graph to spread out, by changing the env var GRAPH\_SIZE:

-    seq 10 | TERM_SIZE=10 vspark
+    seq 10 | GRAPH_SIZE=10 vspark
     █▏
     ██▏
     ███▏